KBrazier2/Password_Generator_2_HW07142020/README.md

 - Used for loops to include math.random in order to generate random characters
 - Created all possible outcomes for if statements
 - Generate button is called when clicked

+*** Please note, had to create new Repository called "https://kbrazier2.github.io/Password_Generator_2_HW07142020/" due to relocating files to new directory.
+Original work used to be in repository called "https://kbrazier2.github.io/Password_Generator_HW07142020/".
+Initial commit, along with 4 other commits are in said repository.
+Apologies for confusion!